xactuary/bikesharing/README.md

 ####  Customer Type

 The first statistic I explored was the type of customers.
-If it is tourists mainly using the bikes, then the business model probably wouldn't be successful in Des Moines since that is not such a big tourist destination.
+If it is tourists mainly using the bikes, then the business model probably wouldn't be successful in Des Moines since this city is not that big of a tourist destination.

 ![](https://github.com/xactuary/bikesharing/blob/main/CustomerType.PNG)